johnfurlong98/dublin-yoga-masters/README.md

 ### Content

-- The code for the sign up form was taken from the CI [Love Running](https://github.com/johnfurlong98/Love-Running-Walkthrough-Project)Project.
+- The code for the contact form was taken from the CI [Love Running](https://github.com/johnfurlong98/Love-Running-Walkthrough-Project)Project.
 - Text on the About Us page was created by Dublin Yoga Masters.
 - Icons in the footer were obtained from [Font Awesome](https://fontawesome.com/).